Skip to main content Skip to footer

 Sponsorship Licence

-Employers must hold a Sponsorship Licence from the Home Office if they wish to recruit or retain the services of non-resident skilled workers.
+Employers must hold a Sponsorship Licence granted by the Home Office if they wish to recruit or retain the services of non-resident skilled workers.

 The Home Office considers the holding of a sponsorship licence to be a privilege and polices the operation of the sponsorship management system closely.